jettro/c3-angular-directive/README.md

-This repository will contain some samples to demonostrate what you can do when you integrate AngularJS with C3JS.
+This repository will contain some samples to demonstrate what you can do when you integrate AngularJS with C3JS.